 7. Target Online Communities

 You can also reach more audiences beyond your existing followers organically.
-There are lots of online communities for almost everything.
-You can find Facebook groups, pages, and LinkedIn communities concerning all fields of interest.
+There are lots of online communities for almost all interests.
+You can find Facebook groups or pages, and LinkedIn communities concerning all fields of interest.

-Make sure to do your research and make a list of those pages or communities.
-You can post your announcements directly to their wall, but in some cases, you will have to send the admins so they can pre-approve them or publish them themselves.
+Make sure to do your research and keep a list of relevant communities.
+You can post your announcements directly to their wall, but in some cases, you will have to send the admins so they can approve first or publish it themselves.

 9. Application Form Experience